By Evan Christensen · Owner, The Barn Door Hardware Store

 A barn door used as a room divider in an open-plan space is a statement piece — the hardware needs to look good from both sides and hold up to architectural scrutiny.

 For large openings, a double bypass system or a bifold setup gives you the coverage and flexibility these spaces require.
-Adam from Washington installed a 13-foot track Spoke Wheel kit in his media room — one of the most dramatic single-track installations I've seen, and proof that the right hardware choice makes the hardware itself part of the room's identity.
+A long-span single-track Spoke Wheel kit can also make a dramatic statement in a media room or great room — the right hardware choice makes the hardware itself part of the room's identity.

 For a Western or cabin-style home, this is where our Western/Rustic collection earns its place.
 The Wagon Wheel Horseshoe Heavy Duty Kit in Raw Steel or Bronze Texture paired with reclaimed wood doors is a combination that simply can't be replicated with modern hardware — it has an authentic quality that fits these interiors perfectly.